 Visit the MERIT website for more information.

-This program, offered by the NSW Department of Roads and Maritime Services, targets offenders who have pleaded guilty or been found guilty of traffic offences in the local court.
+This program targets offenders who have pleaded guilty or been found guilty of traffic offences in the local court.

 The Traffic Offender Intervention program is a community-based, road safety education program.
 It provides offenders with the information and skills necessary to develop positive attitudes towards driving and become safer drivers.